oneapi-src/historical-assets-document-process/README.md

 ## Introduction

-Build an optimized Optical Character Recognition (OCR) solution to automate text detection and extraction from input document images using Intel® Extension for PyTorch\*, Intel® Neural Compressor and Intel® Distribution of OpenVINO<sup>TM</sup> Toolkit.
+Build an optimized Optical Character Recognition (OCR) solution to automate text detection and extraction from input document images using Intel® Extension for PyTorch\*, Intel® Neural Compressor and the Intel® Distribution of OpenVINO<sup>TM</sup> toolkit.
 Check out the [Developer Catalog](https://developer.intel.com/aireferenceimplementations) for information about different use cases.

 ## Solution Technical Overview
 Historically, business and organizations have faced the need to manage a huge amount of printed documents for multiple purposes, like obtain customer’s credit history, collect medical history of patients or access to legal documents for judicial cases.
 Manually process this enormous flow of paper-based documents represents a big challenge for any industry, since this manual procedure takes a lot of time to carry out, is prone to human error/bias, and requires a considerable physical space to store hundreds or thousands of paper files.

-The issue related to using storage facilities to preserve the documents can be address by a paperless and digitized solution that offers a way to easily store the printed documents in a suitable database.
+The issue related to using storage facilities to preserve the documents can be addressed by a paperless and digitized solution that offers a way to easily store the printed documents in a suitable database.
 However, having a document scanned into an image of text is different than a machine-encoded text, which allows, for example, to efficiently use a text editor to modify some old file or retrieve a document by searching for a specific entity in a database, like client’s name.
 In this context, a large set of scanned files still requires domain specialization to manually extract useful information, which involves time, increases the cost of the process, and cannot eradicate the potential intentional or unintentional errors due to human intervention.

 Optical Character Recognition (OCR) systems emerge as an automated solution that generates machine-encoded text from input document images, making more efficient the processing of an increasingly number of digital files, in addition to minimizing human intervention [[1]](#hegghammer_2021)[[2]](#li_2022).